druce/OpenAIAgentsSDK/README.md

 - **Output**: 3-point summaries stored in persistent state

 ### Step 5: Cluster by Topic 🏷️
-- **Categories**: Apply Canonical topics like AI Safety & Ethics, OpenAI, etc. via prompts
+- **Categories**: Apply free-form topics and canonical topics like AI Safety & Ethics, OpenAI, etc. via prompts; ask LLM to identify a few top topics that match articles
-- **Thematic Grouping**: Organize articles into topic clusters using HDBSCAN
+- **Thematic Grouping**: Organize articles into topic clusters using HDBSCAN over dimensionality-reduced embeddings
-- **Output**: most articles assigned to named clusters
+- **Output**: Topic tags and clusters

 ### Step 6: Rate Articles ⭐
 - **Quality Scoring**: Assigns quality ratings (1-10) to each article using a prompt and ELO type importance comparisons
-- **Relevance**: Evaluates according to a rubric, impacts lots of people, dollars, novelty
+- **Relevance**: Initial pass: it it spammy, on-topic, important? use LLM and output logrobs
+- **Quality**: Run battles asking LLM to compare articles according to a rubric: quality, impact, novelty, etc.
+- **Reputation**: articles from reputable sources get boost points
+- **Recency**: downrate old articles
-- **Frequency**: If same story is covered by several articles, pick highest rated and boost points based on how many articles cover same story
+- **Frequency**: If same story is covered by several articles, pick highest rated and boost points based on how many articles cover same set of facts
+- **Output**: Deduped articles with ratings

 ### Step 7: Select Sections 📑
 - **Newsletter Structure**: Chooses top articles for each section